bitrise-io/devcenter/_articles/jp/getting-started/signing-up-to-bitrise.md

 7. Check your mailbox and follow the instructions sent by letsconnect@bitrise.io.
 8. We can personalize your onboarding experience if you provide which CI/CD tool you have been using so far on the **Personalize your experience** page.

-If all went well, you're landed on your Bitrise Dashboard where you can view the Organization's apps!
-If you go to your **Account Settings**, you will see the [Organization]() you've just joined.
+If all went well, you're landed on your Bitrise Dashboard where you can view the Workspace's apps!
+If you go to your **Account Settings**, you will see the [Workspace]() you've just joined.